ARMmbed/mbed-os-example-client/README.md

 # Getting started with Mbed Client on Mbed OS

-This is the Mbed Client example for Mbed OS (we also have one for [Linux](https://github.com/ARMmbed/mbed-client-linux-example)).
+This is the Mbed Client example for Mbed OS.
 It demonstrates how to register a device with Mbed Device Connector, how to read and write values, and how to deregister.
 If you are unfamiliar with Mbed Device Connector, we recommend that you read [the introduction to the data model](https://docs.mbed.com/docs/mbed-device-connector-web-interfaces/en/latest/#the-mbed-device-connector-data-model) first.

 ## Required software

 * [Arm Mbed account](https://os.mbed.com/account/login/?next=/).
-* [mbed-cli](https://github.com/ARMmbed/mbed-cli) - to build the example programs.
+* [Mbed CLI](https://os.mbed.com/docs/latest/tools/arm-mbed-cli.html) - to build the example programs.
 To learn how to build Mbed OS applications with mbed-cli, see [the user guide](https://github.com/ARMmbed/mbed-cli/blob/master/README.md).
 * [Serial port monitor](https://developer.mbed.org/handbook/SerialPC#host-interface-and-terminal-applications).

 The application: